MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 1. **Create a table**: If you're using the Get data experience, you can create a table as part of the ingestion flow.
 Otherwise, create a table prior to ingestion in the [web UI](create-table-wizard.md) or with the [.create table command](kusto/management/create-table-command.md).

 1. **Create a schema mapping**: [Schema mappings](kusto/management/mappings.md) help bind source data fields to destination table columns.
-Different types of mappings are supported, including row-oriented formats like CSV, JSON, and AVRO, as well as column-oriented formats like Parquet.
+Different types of mappings are supported, including row-oriented formats like CSV, JSON, and AVRO, and column-oriented formats like Parquet.
 In most methods, mappings can also be [precreated on the table](kusto/management/create-ingestion-mapping-command.md).

 1. **Set update policy (optional)**: Certain data formats like Parquet, JSON, and Avro enable straightforward ingest-time transformations.
 For more intricate processing during ingestion, use the [update policy](kusto/management/updatepolicy.md).
 This policy automatically executes extractions and transformations on ingested data within the original table, then ingests the modified data into one or more destination tables.